 Some surrogates have health insurance of their own.
 If yours does not or if her insurance is not surrogacy-friendly, you will provide her with a new insurance policy for the duration of the surrogacy.

 Yes, most surrogates agree to undergo up to three rounds of IVF.
 While a surrogate is never required to undergo an IVF procedure if she does not want to, most wish to continue trying until a pregnancy is achieved.

 NWSC will continue to work with you and your surrogate through multiple transfers and will help you find a different surrogate if a failure was related to your chosen surrogate.
 You will not recover any fees and expenses you have paid, but your last fee to NWSC is only due upon confirmation of pregnancy by ultrasound.

 In almost 30 years of experience, we have never had a surrogate want to keep an intended parent’s baby.
 Surrogates are aware from the beginning that the baby is not theirs, genetically or practically, and report that they do not experience the same level of bonding as they did with their own children.

 Even in the extremely unlikely event that your surrogate decided she wanted to keep your baby, legal precedent is on your side.
 In addition, it is likely that you will establish your parental rights before the birth of your child.

-There are well-established procedures in Oregon, California, Washington, Colorado, Connecticut, Illinois, Massachusetts, Minnesota, Nevada, New Jersey, New Mexico, Vermont, and Pennsylvania to create the intended parents’ legal rights.
+There are well-established procedures in Oregon, California, Washington, Colorado, Connecticut, Illinois, Massachusetts, Minnesota, Nevada, New Mexico, Vermont, and Pennsylvania to create the intended parents’ legal rights.
 Both parties enter into a contract before the surrogacy begins.
 If the surrogate is married, her spouse must also be a party to the contract.
 The contract includes the terms required for the parties prior to conception, during the pregnancy, and after the birth.